edgedb/edgedb-pkg/README.rst

 * ``METAPKGDEV``: when set to ``true``, uses metapkg from the current virtualenv instead of pulling it from Github, this is useful for debugging or making changes to metapkg;
+* ``EXTRA_OPTIMIZATIONS``: build with extra optimizations enabled, this significantly increases the build time, but results in sligtly faster binaries;
 * ``GET_SHELL``: when set to ``true``, start the shell instead of running the build.